intervene-EU-H2020/onset_prediction/README.md

                  repos = NULL, type="source")
 ```

+You can also find helpful functions for installing all relevant files in the script `installtion_script.R`.
 ### FinnGen
 To install any of the previous named packages in the FinnGen Sandbox, compress it and upload it through green uploads and then use i.e.